rmuit/PracticalAfas/README.md

 #### The 'options' argument and class-wide setters/getters

-There are 3 options which influence the value returned by getData().
+Three options influence the format of data returned by getData(); other options will be discussed further down.

-In the (older) SOAP API for GetConnectors, the GetDataWithOptions call has an 'options' argument with 3 sub-values, which influence the contents of the response.
+In the (older) SOAP API for GetConnectors, the GetDataWithOptions call has an 'options' argument with various sub-values which influence the contents of the response.
 These would get passed as `'options' => [ ... ]`  in the
 $extra_arguments parameter to getData(); see above example.

 To preserve backward compatibility, most 'options' are also supported when the Connection object wraps around a REST client instead of a SOAP client.
-(The options will not actually be sent to the REST API.)
+(The options will not actually be sent to the REST API; the Connection class uses them to post process the API return value.)

-These options have also been turned into class variables with setters and getters, so they don't need to be provided to every call.
+The three options which influence the format of the return value, have also been turned into class variables with setters and getters, so they don't need to be provided to every call.
 They are:

 ##### 'Outputmode' option / Connnection::setDataOutputFormat():